BambooTracker/BambooTracker/README.md

 ```

 ##### FreeBSD
-You may skip to "Compilation" - "Linux / BSD" - "FreeBSD" if you want to build via FreeBSD ports.
+You may skip to "Compilation" - "Linux and BSD" - "FreeBSD" if you want to build via FreeBSD ports.

 ### Compilation
 Generally, BambooTracker releases are built like this: